sillycross/PochiVM/sphinx/typesystem.rst

  - Most of the C++ fundamental types, specifically ``void``, ``bool``, ``uint8_t``, ``int8_t``, ``uint16_t``, ``int16_t``, ``uint32_t``, ``int32_t``, ``uint64_t``, ``int64_t``, ``float``, ``double``
  - Any ``C++ class`` type registered in ``pochivm_register_runtime.cpp``
- - Pointers to all above types, and pointers to pointers
+ - Types obtained by adding one or multiple layers of pointers to all above types

 .. note::
   Support for remaining C++ fundamental types (the most important being ``char``) is a TODO.